AnyChart/docs.anychart.com/Stock_Charts/Legend.md

 There are also series-specific fields: `value` ([Line](Series/Line)), `{%open}`, `high`, `low`, and `close` ([OHLC](Series/OHLC)), and so on.

-Formatting functions allow setting the text format of legend items even if there are multiple series of different types on the same plot, like in this sample:
+Formatting functions allow setting the text format of legend items when there are multiple series of different types on the same plot, like in this sample:

 ```
 // enable html for the legend